Gurleen21/Credit-Card-Fraud-Detection-Sampling/README.md

 # Sampling
-Assignment on Sampling for UCS654
+Assignment on Sampling for UCS654(Predictive Analysis using Statistics)

 ## Description
 This assignment focuses on a Credit Card Dataset that requires binary classification.